PhD in Chemical Engineering

 How much does it cost?

-All full-time Ph.D. students accepted through the normal application process receive fellowships that pay tuition, fees, and a stipend for living expenses.
-These awards are sufficient to cover all expenses for the year (including summers); students can concentrate on coursework and research without financial concerns or interruption.
-Students only pay for books, course supplies and thesis costs.
+All full-time Ph.D. students accepted through the normal application process receive fellowships that pay tuition, fees, and a stipend for living expenses for up to 5 years, as long as sufficient progress is made toward degree completion.
+These awards are sufficient to cover all expenses for the year (including summers).
+Students are required to pay for books and course supplies.
 Off-campus housing is available within walking distance of campus.

 How do I apply?